joebmt/allpairs/Readme.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development of shell scripts and testing purposes.
+The instructions below will install all the dependencies and demonstrate how to use the `allpairs` test tool to generate pairwise test combinations from an input file containing parameters and labels definitions.

 ### Installing